Laksh-star/Medium_Articles/Building_Voice_Enabled_Agents_with _OpenAI_From_Architecture_to_Implementation/samples/readme.md

 | urdu_divorce_response.mp3 | Urdu response about divorce      |
 | owner_tenant_issue_response.mp3  | English response on tenancy issues    |

-### Note
+### ⚠️ Usage Notice

-🎙️ These audio files are recordings of the author's voice, used for demonstration and testing only.
-Redistribution beyond this repository is not permitted without permission.
+🎙️ *These audio files are recordings of the author's voice, used solely for demonstration and testing purposes within this repository.
+Redistribution or use outside this context is not permitted without prior permission.*

+Feel free to run them through the Gradio interface or use them with the notebook to evaluate real-world performance.